NuMFor 9f2ab49 (2024-04-08)

 implements integration by tanh-sinh method.

-The transformed integral is infinite, but we truncate the domain of integration to [-a, a] ( ).
-The value of is estimated from the required precision, and the value 3
+The transformed integral is infinite, but we truncate the domain of integration to [-a, a] ( 3

 [in] | f | a real or complex function (as defined in Integrable functions) |